 Instruct the Editor to modify the following text of subclause 11.2.4.1:

 Subclause 11.2.4 (Power management in an IBSS) specifies the power management mechanism for use within an IBSS.
+This mechanism is deprecated.

 Instruct the Editor to insert the following text at the beginning of subclause 11.2.8:

+Power management in an IBSS is deprecated.
 If power management is in use within an IBSS, a STA shall buffer individually addressed BUs for STAs that are known to be in PS mode.

 Instruct the editor to insert the following text to Annex B PC13 (P3585L60) after the text “IBSS power management”:

+P3587L60 This capability is deprecated.